Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

-Since a considerable fraction of geophysical fluid flows are slow, chaotic advection has a number of important consequences in geological systems.
-One application is to fluid flow at the scale of the pores through which water flows in rocks (Fig.~\ref{fig:advection}a).
-A series of works have addressed this question and shown its importance for macroscopic heat- and solute-transport phenomena \cite{metcalfe2010partially,kang2014pore,lester2016chaotic,lester2016chaotic2}. \citeA{lester2012mechanics} indicate how fluid mixing and chemical reactions have important impacts in the mechanics of hydrothermal systems \cite{trefry2019temporal} discuss how temporal fluctuations together with poroelasticity generate chaotic advection in natural groundwater systems. \citeA{schoofs1999chaotic} show that for typical geological parameters, thermohaline flow in the Earth's crust is intrinsically chaotic.
-This dynamics impacts heat transport at mid-ocean ridges, ore genesis, metasomatism and metamorphic petrology, and the diagenetic history of sediments in subsiding basins. \citeA{oberst2018detection} propose that feedbacks between thermo-chemical and deformation processes should be of importance for the deposition of vein-filling minerals such as pyrite and gold.
-A further series of works have looked into chaotic advection at the larger scale of the flow of magma in the mantle, its role in mixing, and its effects on the timescales of cooling and crystallization of magma (Fig.~\ref{fig:advection}b) \cite{yuen1992strongly,perugini2003chaotic,perugini2008virtual,de2015chaotic,petrelli2016effects}.
+Since a considerable portion of geophysical flows are slow, chaotic advection has important consequences in geological systems.
+One key application is pore-scale fluid flow in rocks (Fig.~\ref{fig:advection}).
+A series of studies has addressed this question and shown its importance for macroscopic heat and solute transport~\cite{metcalfe2010partially,kang2014pore,lester2016chaotic,lester2016chaotic2}. \citeA{lester2012mechanics} show how fluid mixing and chemical reactions significantly affect the mechanics of hydrothermal systems. \citeA{trefry2019temporal} discuss how temporal fluctuations, together with poroelasticity, generate chaotic advection in natural groundwater systems. \citeA{schoofs1999chaotic} show that, for typical geological parameters, thermohaline circulation in the Earth's crust is intrinsically chaotic.
+This dynamics impacts heat transport at mid-ocean ridges, ore genesis, metasomatism and metamorphism, and the diagenetic history of sediments in subsiding basins. \citeA{oberst2018detection} propose that feedbacks between thermochemical and deformation processes are important for the deposition of vein-filling minerals such as pyrite and gold.
+Further work has examined chaotic advection in magma flow (Fig.~\ref{fig:advection}), its role in mixing, and its effects on the time-scales of cooling and crystallization of magma~\cite{yuen1992strongly,perugini2003chaotic,perugini2008virtual,de2015chaotic,petrelli2016effects}.